plioi/plioi.github.io/_posts/2013-02-07-composable-operations.markdown

 layout: post
 ---

-Last week, we took a peek at the <a href="http://www.headspring.com/patrick/whittling-parsley/">low-level pattern recognition classes</a> that make up the core of Parsley.
+Last week, we took a peek at the [low-level pattern recognition classes](http://www.headspring.com/patrick/whittling-parsley/) that make up the core of Parsley.
 The final example showed how you can walk through some untrustworthy text in small and deliberate steps, looking for expected input along the way.
 At each step, the step either succeeds or fails.
 On success, the remaining unparsed text is passed along to the next step.

 This process was the epitome of imperative coding: *Do this, and then do this, and then do that.*  Despite this imperative core, I'd describe the intended usage of Parsley as declarative: *Here's what valid input looks like, figure out the details for me.*

 I said I'd reveal this week how this shift from low-level imperative coding to high-level declarative coding can be implemented, but I've decided to split it into two posts.
 This week, we'll see how Parsley builds on the frustrating foundation by baking in a few fundamental and composable imperative operations.
-Next week, we'll see how that more-useful layer can be extended into a high-level <a href="http://martinfowler.com/bliki/DomainSpecificLanguage.html">Domain Specific Language</a> (DSL).
+Next week, we'll see how that more-useful layer can be extended into a high-level [Domain Specific Language](http://martinfowler.com/bliki/DomainSpecificLanguage.html) (DSL).

 **A declarative API needs to give your end users a suite of useful and familiar words, in such a way that the words can be easily combined to form larger declarations.**  We're going to take some important imperative operations, give them useful names, and package them up in such a way that they will compose well with each other.